OregonIons/RM3100-Magnetic-Sensor/README.md

 rm3100_continuous_measurements.py contains the code stored on the Beaglebone, which is used to take continuous measurements at a set sampling rate.

-rm3100_adev.ipynb contains the analysis of data taken using both timed and continuous measurements.
+rm3100_analysis.ipynb contains the analysis of data taken using both timed and continuous measurements.
 This is a work in progress, and will be updated regularly.

-mag_data_short.txt is the data file for timed measurements. mag_data.txt is the data file for a continuous measurement.
+mag_data_short_30Hz.txt is the data file for timed measurement at 30Hz sampling rate. mag_data_short_32Hz.txt is the data file for timed measurement at 32Hz sampling rate mag_data.txt is the data file for continuous measurement.

-The columns of these two data files are: magX | magY | magZ | magn | time | Δt
+The columns of these three data files are: magX | magY | magZ | magn | time | Δt